Godwin Emefiele: Early life and education

-Godwin Emefiele was born in present day Lagos State, Nigeria on 4 August 1961, he is a native of Agbor, Delta State, Nigeria.
-He attended Ansarudin Primary School and Maryland Comprehensive Secondary both in Lagos, before proceeding to the prestigious University of Nigeria Nsukka (UNN) for his tertiary education.
+Godwin Emefiele was born in present day Lagos State, Nigeria on 4 August 1961.
+He is a native of Agbor, Delta State, Nigeria.
+He attended Ansarudin Primary School and Maryland Comprehensive Secondary both in Lagos, before proceeding to the University of Nigeria Nsukka (UNN) for his tertiary education.
 He obtained a Bachelor’s Degree in Banking and Finance, finishing as one of the top students in his class, in 1984.
 Soon after his National Youth Service, he returned to UNN for a Masters Degree in Finance, which he obtained in 1986.
 He is also an alumnus of Executive Education at Stanford University, Harvard University (2004) and Wharton School of Business (2005).
 He was conferred with an Honorary Doctorate Degree in Business Administration by the University of Nigeria Nsukka (UNN).

 Career in the private sector

 Early in his career, Emefiele lectured finance and insurance at the University of Nigeria Nsukka, and University of Port Harcourt, respectively.
-He also had a short stint working for vodafone.
+He also had a brief stint at Vodafone.

 Before moving to the Central Bank, he gained over eighteen years of banking experience.
 He served as chief executive officer and group managing director of Zenith Bank Plc.
 He served as deputy managing director of Zenith Bank Plc. from 2001.
 He served as executive director in charge of corporate banking, treasury, financial control and strategic planning of Zenith Bank Plc and served on the management team from its inception.
 He served as director at Zenith Bank Plc and Zenith Bank (Gambia) Limited.
-He serves as director of ACCION Microfinance Bank Limited.
+He served as director of ACCION Microfinance Bank Limited.

 Governor of the Central Bank

-Emefiele has been governor of the Central Bank of Nigeria since 2014.
+Emefiele was the governor of the Central Bank of Nigeria from 4 June 2014 to 9 June 2023 when he was suspended by President Bola Tinubu.
 During his first term, he supervised an interventionist currency policy at the behest of the presidency, propping up the Nigerian Naira by pumping billions of dollars into the foreign exchange market.
 He also introduced a multiple exchange rate regime to try to mask pressure on the Naira and avoid a series of devaluations.

 In 2019, Nigeria's Senate approved a second five-year term for Emefiele.
-This is the first time that anyone will serve for a second term since Nigeria's return to democracy in 1999.
-Senator Bukola Saraki read President Buhari's letter on Thursday, 9 May 2019.
-He was screened on Wednesday and his confirmation came on Thursday, 16 May 2019.
+This was the first time that anyone had served for a second term since Nigeria's return to democracy in 1999.
+Senator Bukola Saraki read President Muhammadu Buhari's letter on 9 May 2019.
+He was screened on Wednesday and his confirmation came on 16 May 2019.